tt1pjm/pinetime-rust-riot/README.md

 [`.github/workflows/simulate.yml`](.github/workflows/simulate.yml)

+Note that the Simulator build will update files in the `docs` folder of your fork.
+Before committing any files, please pull updates from your fork first.

 [More about WebAssembly Simulator for Rust on RIOT](https://github.com/AppKaki/lvgl-wasm/blob/rust/README.md)

 The RIOT Firmware for PineTime Smart Watch is based on [`github.com/bosmoment/PineTime-apps`](https://github.com/bosmoment/PineTime-apps)...